jovotech/jovo-framework/jovo-platforms/jovo-platform-googleassistant/README.md

 # Google Assistant Platform Integration

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-platform-googleassistant

 Learn more about Google Assistant specific features that can be used with the Jovo Framework.

 * [Introduction](#introduction)